 School age visitors are not allowed during the school day unless part of a school sponsored student exchange or at the discretion of the administrator.
 Parents, adult relatives of a student or adult district residents are welcome, but should notify administration 24 hours prior to visit.
 Visitors must report to the office before visiting any part of the school premises.
-All parents and visitors are required to register with the office which will notify administration.
+All parents and visitors are required to register using a valid ID with the office which will notify administration.